Ground Loops in Vibration Testing Systems

 In addition to this complete loop of single-point ground references, the controller, amplifier, and shaker have safety ground references to earth ground.

-The multiple references to earth ground and the interconnected cabling have an extremely high potential for creating ground loops, especially when the different components require different types of power (120V-Single Phase, 480V-3 Phase, etc.).
+The multiple references to earth ground and the interconnected cabling have a high potential for creating ground loops, especially when the different components require different types of power (120V-Single Phase, 480V-3 Phase, etc.).
 See Figure 1.3 below.

 Resistance and Voltage